-What should you consider when agreeing on a car warranty?
+What to consider when agreeing on a car warranty

-Car warranties help to keep your car repair costs down.
+Car warranties help to offer you more protection and keep your car repair costs down should you need to make a claim.
 Here's what you need to know to evaluate potential warranties so you can pick the right one for you.

 A good warranty can be an extremely valuable part of a new car deal, especially on a used car, but it's important to know what warranties cover and whether they’re right for you.